JustGinoo/JustGinoo/README.md

                         My name is Gino and I'm a hobby developer from Germany.
-                                            Mainly working with Skript and starting to lean Java
+                        Mainly working with Skript and starting to learn Java
 <br>

 # 🙋‍♂️ About me